Duke Carter -- Hired at WWL

 After a long day’s work, Duke can be found relaxing by playing a few rounds of tennis and catching up on his favorite T.V. shows.

-Duke Carter has now been hired as a Reporter/MMJ at WWL in New Orleans, La.
+Duke Carter has now been hired as a Morning Reporter at WWL in New Orleans, LA.